 The service offers obfuscation through Camouflage Mode, which hides VPN traffic by making it look like regular unencrypted traffic so it won’t be blocked.
 Surfshark also offers something called “NoBorders.”
 You can use this feature to bypass government censorship, as well as access geo-restricted content.
 When activated, NoBorders detects when you’re connected to a restricted network, and redirects your traffic automatically.

 Not only can you bypass the firewall using Surfshark’s regular VPN protocols, but now you can use the new Shadowsocks protocol to access tons of China-restricted websites (such as Youtube, Google, Facebook etc.).
-Nearly impossible for the Chinese government to block, the Shadowsocks protocol was recently added to Surfshark’s Windows app and will be released for Android sometime soon.
+Nearly impossible for the Chinese government to block, the Shadowsocks protocol was recently added to Surfshark’s Windows and Android apps.

 As you can see, when it comes to bypassing China’s (or any other country’s) firewalls, Surfshark equips you with many tools you plenty of options.